morian/aio-ld2410/README.rst

 Installation
 ------------

-This package requires Python 3.9 or later and pulls a few other packages as dependencies.
+This package requires Python ≥ 3.9 and pulls a few other packages as dependencies.

 To install ``aio-ld2410``, simply run the following command: